cogment/cogment-doc/docs/reference/python.md

 Class representing the parameters for a particular actor.
 Any attribute can be set to `None` to reset it to its default.

 `config`: _protobuf class instance_ - Immutable configuration for the actor (i.e. changes to the configuration will not be reflected in `ActorParameters`; `config` must be set with a new instance to make changes).
 The type is specified in the spec file under the section `actor_classes:config_type` for the specific actor class of the actor.
-Can be `None` if there is no config (default).
+Defaults to no config.

 `class_name`: _str_ - The name of the actor class for the actor.
 This cannot be changed (it is a parameter of the constructor).
+Required.

 `name`: _str_ - Name of the actor.
+Required.

 `endpoint`: _str_ - The endpoint to connect to the actor service, or "cogment://client" for client actors that don't provide a service and will connect in.
+Required.

 `implementation`: _str_ - The name of the implementation to run the actor.
+Default will see the implementation assigned arbitrarily.

+`initial_connection_timeout`: Maximum amount of time (in seconds) to wait for an actor to connect to a new trial.
+Default (or 0.0) will wait indefinitely.

+`optional`: True to signify that the actor is optional.
+An optional actor is not necessary for a trial to continue.
+If an actor is required (i.e. not optional), the trial will be terminated if the actor is not available.
+Default is False.

+`default_action`: This is only relevant for _optional actors_.
+If set, and the actor is not available, this action will be sent to the environment.
+If not provided, the environment will be informed that the actor is unavailable, but will not receive an action.
+The type of the action must match the actor class (in the section `actor_classes:action:space` of the spec file for the appropriate actor class).
+Defaults to no action.

 ### `__init__(self, cog_settings, class_name, **kwargs)`